ccinkosky/cinko-dev-stash/README.md

 ```

 ### window.stash.getElse(key, callback, full)
-The getElse function works like the get function when retrieving a value from the cache, but if the key does not exist (or expired) then call a function to return an alternate value.
+The getElse function works like the get function when retrieving a value from the cache, but if the key does not exist (or expired) then call a callback function to return an alternate value.
 ```js
 /**
  * @param {string} key // the unique key for this entry in the cache.